aephy14/Luma/src/blog/2025-09-16-matcha-soda-vs-coffee-nz.md

 > **“How much caffeine is in matcha compared to coffee?”**

-It’s a great question.
-Let’s break it down:

 - A **double shot coffee** in NZ usually contains **around 120–150 mg of caffeine**.
-- A serving of **matcha soda** (depending on how much matcha powder is used) typically has **60–80 mg of caffeine**.
+- A serving of **matcha soda** (500ml) typically has **60–90 mg of caffeine**.

 So yes, coffee has more caffeine per serving.
 But here’s the difference: matcha caffeine is paired with **L-theanine**, a naturally occurring amino acid.
+Which helps with the jitters and is a longer slow release (at least for me!)

 ---

+## How Much Caffeine in a Double Shot Coffee vs. Matcha?

+Let’s revisit the caffeine question, because it’s one of the most Googled comparisons in NZ:

+- **Double shot coffee**: ~120–150 mg caffeine
+- **Matcha (1–2g powder)**: ~60–80 mg caffeine

+Here’s the kicker: even though coffee has more caffeine, people often feel *better* on matcha because of the **slower absorption**.
+Thanks to theanine, caffeine is released gradually, avoiding that sudden heart-race and crash.

+That’s why I genuinely believe matcha is the best **coffee alternative** out there.

+And if you’ve ever wondered **how much caffeine matcha** really has, remember it depends on the grade and amount used — but in soda form, it’s perfectly balanced for daily energy.

+---

 ## What is L-Theanine

 L-theanine is the secret weapon in matcha.
-Scientifically proven to:
+It helps to:

 - Promote **calm focus**
 - Reduce the jittery feeling caffeine sometimes causes